badyherz/SimplePrograms/README.md

 A Growing collection of random tools and programs.

 This collection includes just some simple, helpful programs.
-They exist either because I don't want to use online services or couldn't find anything that is simple enough.
+They exist either because I don't want to use online services or couldn't find anything that is simple enough (As in doing something very specific).

 All of them are created with the help of chatGPT and other tools/internet help, and all are written in Python because I'm not great at coding at all.
+(And I kinda enjoy Python)

 I will add more when I create more.
 And I only make them when I need them.
 I'm sharing these here because maybe someone finds them as helpful as I do.